 Frey is one of New York’s most erudite musical talents.
 His songs draw on sixty years or more of music history: he’s as adept at doo-wop as he is at noiserock, fuzzily catchy Guided by Voices powerpop, unhinged punk rock and probably stuff we haven’t heard yet.
 It wouldn’t be out of the question to think that he had a couple of Duke Ellington big band numbers in him.
 He and the band are back from a marathon US tour and have an enticing show coming up on June 3 at Bowery Electric at 10, where they’re on an amazing all-New York triplebill, with power trio Castle Black – who veer between acidic Bush Tetras postpunk, stoner metal and more straight-up, sardonic punk – opening the night at 9.
 Television lead guitar legend Richard Lloyd headlines at 11; cover is an absurdly good $10.
-They’ll also be playing the annual Northside Festival on June 9 at Main Drag Music and on the 10th at the Gutter; both shows are at 11.
+They’ll also be playing the annual Northside Festival on June 9 at 9 PM at Main Drag Music and on the 10th at the Gutter at 11.

 NO ICE’s album is Come On Feel the NO ICE, streaming at Bandcamp.
 It opens with The Cemetery, a fast electric remake of the Jesus & Mary Chain’s Deep One Perfect Morning.
 The themes are similar, the musicianship better since they have Jesse Katz’s live drums backing John-Severin Napolillo’s guitar, Frey’s piano and Sean Spada’s organ.
 It makes a good diptych with with Summer Bummer, a hazier but equally brooding J&MC-style post-Velvets tune.
 “She’ll never love you again,” intones singer Oliver Ignatius.